 We follow the following principles when making decisions about the privacy and security of personal data:

-- your personal information is only processed with your knowledge and consent
+- your personal information is only processed with your knowledge and consent (implicit or explicit)

 - we only collect and process personal information that we actually need

 - your personal information is only seen by those who need it to do their jobs